 All Subsidized and Unsubsidized Direct Student Loans will be 6.8% for any loans made on or after July 1,2012.
 (Compared to 2011-2012 Sub Loans were at 3.4%)

 Subsidized Direct Loans are for students with financial need as determined by federal regulations.
 No interest is charged while you are in school at least half-time, during your grace period and during deferment periods.
 The origination fee on this loan is 1.072% with a fixed interest rate of 4.66%.

 Unsubsidized Direct Loans are for students and are not based on financial need.
 Interest is accruing immediately during in-school, grace period and deferment.
 Interest accruing during these periods may be paid or capitalized.
 The origination fee on this loan is 1.072% with a fixed interest rate of 4.66% for undergraduates and 6.21% for graduate students.

 Direct PLUS Loans are available to credit-worthy parents of dependent undergraduate students.
 Parents may borrow the difference between the student's total cost of education and all other aid the student is receiving.
 The origination fee for this loan is 4.288% with a fixed interest rate of 7.21%.

 Direct PLUS Loans for Graduate Students are available to credit-worthy Graduate students.
 You may borrow the difference between the total cost of education and all other aid received.
 You are required to first utilize the Direct Stafford Loan Program and complete a FAFSA.
 The origination fee for this loan is 4.288% with a fixed interest rate of 7.21%.

-Consolidation Loans allows students or parents to combine one or more of your federal education loans into a new loan that offers several advantages such as one monthly payment, flexible repayment options, or reduced monthly payments.
+Consolidation Loans allow students or parents to combine one or more of your federal education loans into a new loan that offers several advantages such as one monthly payment, flexible repayment options, or reduced monthly payments.
 Before making a decision to consolidate your federal student loans, consider factors such as the affordability of your monthly payments, the number of payments you need to make to multiple lenders, the interest rates on each of your loans, and how much you are willing to pay over the long term.
 Parent PLUS Loans cannot be consolidated with the student's Stafford Loans.

-The process is similar to what you have used in the past.
 You must complete the Free Application for Federal Student Aid (FAFSA) and check on the application that you wish to be considered for a loan.
 The University of the Arts will then review the application and notify you of the eligibility for the loan and the maximum amount.

 • Complete the application for Federal Direct PLUS Loan